minprog/uva-prog-wis/50 Week 5/20 Problem Set 6/10 Problem Set.md

     def NewtonRaphson_solve(f, fp, x0, tolerance=0.001, iterations=100):
         """
-        Find the zero of a function f with derivative fp starting With initial approximation x0 using the Secant Method with tolerance (default: 0.001) and maximum number of iterations (default: 1000)
+        Find the zero of a function f with derivative fp starting With initial approximation x0 using the Newton-Raphson Method with tolerance (default: 0.001) and maximum number of iterations (default: 1000)
         """